 - Internal failures: In general, these batteries are significantly more susceptible to internal failures that can result in self-sustaining increases in temperature and pressure (i.e., thermal runaway) than their nickel-cadmium or lead-acid counterparts.
+The metallic lithium can ignite, resulting in a self-sustaining fire or explosion.

+- Fast or imbalanced discharging:

+Fast discharging or an imbalanced

+discharge of one cell of a multi-cell

+battery may create an overheating

+condition that results in an

+uncontrollable venting condition, which

+in turn leads to a thermal event or an

+explosion.

-The metallic lithium can ignite, resulting in a selfsustaining fire or explosion. - Fast or imbalanced discharging: Fast discharging or an imbalanced discharge of one cell of a multi-cell battery may create an overheating condition that results in an uncontrollable venting condition, which in turn leads to a thermal event or an explosion. - Flammability: Unlike nickelcadmium and lead-acid batteries, lithium batteries use higher energy and current in an electrochemical system that can be configured to maximize energy storage of lithium.
+- Flammability: Unlike nickel-cadmium and lead-acid batteries, lithium batteries use higher energy and current in an electrochemical system that can be configured to maximize energy storage of lithium.
 They also use liquid electrolytes that can be extremely flammable.
 The electrolyte, as well as the electrodes, can serve as a source of fuel for an external fire if the battery casing is breached.

-Proposed special condition no. 1 of these special conditions requires that each individual cell within a nonrechargeable lithium battery be designed to maintain safe temperatures and pressures.
-Proposed special condition no. 2 addresses these same issues but for the entire battery.
-Proposed special condition no. 2 requires the battery be designed to prevent propagation of a thermal event, such as self-sustained, uncontrollable increases in temperature or pressure from one cell to adjacent cells.
+Special condition no. 1 of these special conditions requires that each individual cell within a non-rechargeable lithium battery be designed to maintain safe temperatures and pressures.
+Special condition no. 2 addresses these same issues but for the entire battery.
+Special condition no. 2 requires the battery be designed to prevent propagation of a thermal event, such as self-sustained, uncontrollable increases in temperature or pressure from one cell to adjacent cells.

-Proposed special condition nos.
+Special conditions nos.
 1 and 2 are intended to ensure that the non-rechargeable lithium battery and its cells are designed to eliminate the potential for uncontrollable failures.
 However, a certain number of failures will occur due to various factors beyond the control of the battery designer.
 Therefore, other special conditions are intended to protect the airplane and its occupants if failure occurs.

-Proposed special condition nos.
-3, 7, and 8 are self-explanatory.
+Special conditions 3, 7, and 8 are self-explanatory.

-The FAA proposes special condition no. 4 to make it clear that the flammable fluid fire protection requirements of § 25.863 apply to non-rechargeable lithium battery installations.
+Special condition no. 4 makes it clear that the flammable fluid fire protection requirements of § 25.863 apply to non-rechargeable lithium battery installations.
 Section 25.863 is applicable to areas of the airplane that could be exposed to flammable fluid leakage from airplane systems.
 Non-rechargeable lithium batteries contain an electrolyte that is a flammable fluid.

-Proposed special condition no. 5 requires that each non-rechargeable lithium battery installation not damage surrounding structure or adjacent systems, equipment, or electrical wiring from corrosive fluids or gases that may escape in such a way as to cause a major or more severe failure condition.
+Special condition no. 5 requires that each non-rechargeable lithium battery installation not damage surrounding structure or adjacent systems, equipment, or electrical wiring from corrosive fluids or gases that may escape in such a way as to cause a major or more severe failure condition.

-While proposed special condition no. 5 addresses corrosive fluids and gases, special condition no. 6 addresses heat.
-Proposed special condition no. 6 requires that each non-rechargeable lithium battery installation have provisions to prevent any hazardous effect on airplane structure or systems caused by the maximum amount of heat the battery installation can generate due to any failure of it or its individual cells.
+While special condition no. 5 addresses corrosive fluids and gases, special condition no. 6 addresses heat.
+Special condition no. 6 requires that each non-rechargeable lithium battery installation have provisions to prevent any hazardous effect on airplane structure or systems caused by the maximum amount of heat the battery installation can generate due to any failure of it or its individual cells.
 The means of meeting special conditions nos.
 5 and 6 may be the same, but the requirements are independent and address different hazards.

-These proposed special conditions apply in lieu of § 25.1353(b)(1) through (4) at Amendment 25-123 for the installation of inflatable restraint systems with non-rechargeable lithium batteries on the seats of the subject airplanes.
-Sections 25.1353(b)(1) through (4) at Amendment 25-123 remain in effect for other battery installations on these airplanes.
+These special conditions apply to all non-rechargeable lithium battery installations in lieu of § 25.1353(b)(1) through (4) at Amendment 25-123 or § 25.1353(c)(1) through (4) at earlier amendments.
+Those regulations remain in effect for other battery installations.

-These proposed special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.
+These special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.